-The Ordinance also establishes an SU combining district (see Tables C-2 and C-5) in Article IV (Combing SU Districts).
+The Ordinance also establishes an SU combining district (see Tables C-2 and C-5) in Article IV (Combining SU Districts).
 The intent of this combining district is to limit the construction of ADUs to residential districts characterized by lot sizes, parking areas, etc. which can best accommodate them.
 The Ordinance makes no mention of junior accessory dwelling units (JADUs).

 These regulations are not compliant with State laws regulating the permitting, construction, and development review of ADUs and should be comprehensively updated to permit both attached and detached ADUs/JADUs in all zoning district permitting residential uses without discretionary review.
 The County has already acknowledged that its existing ADU regulations are out of compliance with State law and has prepared interim ADU guidelines based on community input received since its last update to ADU regulations in mid-2017.
-The latest version of these interim guidelines was released in June 2022 and is available on the County's website.
+The latest version of these interim guidelines was released in May 2023 and is available on the County's website.
+In the interim period until the County completes updating the Zoning Ordinance, the County recognizes and will comply with any State law that supersedes any local ADU laws and regulations.

-Program 1.J - ADU Ordinance compliance directs the County to adopt its interim guidelines as amendments to the Zoning Ordinance and commit to regulating ADUs/JADUs in a manner compliant with State law.
-Additionally, all Specific Plans should be revised to ensure compliance with State ADU law, referring back to the Zoning Ordinance where appropriate.
+Under Program 1.K (ADU Ordinance Compliance), the County shall adopt its interim guidelines as amendments to the Zoning Ordinance and commit to regulating ADUs/JADUs in a manner compliant with State law.
+This process was initiated in early 2024.